The New Teacher Project: History

-TNTP was founded in 1997 by Wendy Kopp as a spin-off of Teach for America (TFA).
-It began with the aim of giving under-privileged students from minority background equal access to effective teachers.
-During its first 10 years, TNTP initially focused on helping urban districts improve the way they recruited, trained, and hired new teachers.
-In the year 2000, TNTP began the Teaching Fellows and Academy programs, which served as alternate routes to teacher certification for high-need schools.
-Today, TNTP also works with states and district public schools in the areas of measurement and management of teachers’ performance.
+TNTP was founded in 1997 by Michelle Rhee.
+According to TNTP, its initial mission was to increase the supply of newly certified teachers in schools it identified as high‑need.
+During its first decade, the organization focused on recruitment, training, and hiring of new teachers in urban school systems.
+In 2000, TNTP launched the Teaching Fellows and Academy programs, which served as alternate routes to teacher certification for schools it described as high-need.
+As of 2026, TNTP has also worked with state and district public school systems on systems for evaluating and managing teacher performance.

-As it became increasingly familiar with the needs of urban districts, TNTP began helping districts identify and address additional challenges including hiring teachers earlier, staffing challenged schools, and providing rigorous teacher certification training.
+TNTP began helping districts identify and address additional challenges, including hiring teachers earlier, staffing challenged schools, and providing teacher certification training.
 It also began identifying policies counterproductive to overcoming these challenges and publishing reports to offer solutions and encourage reform.

-Business model
+Organization

 TNTP is a revenue-generating nonprofit.
-The majority of its revenue comes from contracts with districts and states to supply services; additional funding for new program development and research is provided by donors such as the Bill & Melinda Gates Foundation.
+The majority of its revenue comes from contracts with districts and states to supply its services.
+Additional funding for new program development and research is provided by donors such as the Bill & Melinda Gates Foundation.
+Wendy Kopp remained as president of the board of TNTP until 2000, according to TNTP's 990 form.